 The Bank of New York Mellon, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
-Each ADS will represent ordinary share (or a right to receive ordinary share) deposited with or any successor, as custodian for the depositary.
+Each ADS will represent one ordinary share (or a right to receive one ordinary share) deposited with The Bank of New York Mellon, London Branch, or any successor, as custodian for the depositary.
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary in respect of the depositary facility.
 The depositary's corporate trust office at which the ADSs will be administered is located at 101 Barclay Street, New York, New York 10286.
-The depositary's principal executive office is located at One Wall Street, New York, New York 10286.
+The depositary's principal executive office is located at One Wall Street, New York, New